ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 __Corresponding JSONpath for `name` and `token`__<br>
 ![json path example]({{ site.baseurl }}/assets/img/v4/guides/request-builder/variable-definition-jsonpath.png)

-You can read more about JSONPath syntax [here](https://github.com/dchester/jsonpath#jsonpath-syntax).
+For more information on JSONPath syntax refer to the repo [here](https://github.com/dchester/jsonpath#jsonpath-syntax).

 #### Regex
 Specifying a regular expression.
 This can be useful if the data returned is not JSON but for example plain text.<br>
-If you are not familiary with regular expressions, here are some useful links for you:
+If you are not familiar with regular expressions, here are some useful links for you:
 * [Regex validator](https://regex101.com)
 * [Regex Cheat Sheet](https://www.rexegg.com/regex-quickstart.html)